 Seas: Slight with waves 3 to 4 feet or 0.9 to 1.2 metres.

 Fair to partly cloudy skies with a few scattered showers over the Leeward and northern Windward Islands.
 Further south, partly cloudy to cloudy skies with scattered showers and isolated thunderstorms.

 TROPICAL WEATHER OUTLOOK

-An area of low pressure, located over the central Tropical Atlantic is moving slowly northwestward.
-This system has a low chance of tropical cyclone formation during the next five days.
+A tropical wave associated with an area of low pressure, located over the central tropical Atlantic is moving slowly westward.
+This system has a low chance of tropical cyclone formation during the next 48 hours.